KenilDomadia/Haxe/README.md

 # Haxe

 `Haxelib` - A place to share your code with others in the Haxe ecosystem.
 Haxelib is the package manager for the Haxe Toolkit, like npm, for javascript code.
-Along with the compiler this also installs tools like haxelib, a pretty powerfull lib manager for haxe.
-> To install haxe & haxelib :
+> To install haxe & haxelib (Along with the compiler this also installs tools like haxelib):
 1. https://haxe.org/download/

 `Lime` - Lime or Light Media Engine is the glue which helps make our Haxe code to run in various native platforms.
 Lime exposes native functionality like OpenGL, Audio, Input, Windowing etc (From the lime project readme https://github.com/openfl/lime).
 Lime is the layer closest to all targeted native platforms.